OpenResearchInstitute/Neptune/README.md

 Using flexible subcarrier spacing, the choices are 15, 30, 60, 120, 240, and 480 kHz.
 A rule of thumb based on band conditions, 15 kHZ to 60 kHz is used in carrier channels below 6 GHz, and 60 kHz to 120 kHz is used for higher frequency bands.
 Larger subcarrier spacings mean lower latency and higher frequencies.

 - [ ] investigate 60 kHz as a subcarrier spacing for Neptune in order to maximize low latency performance.

-- [ ] investigate adaptive subcarrier spacing.
+Publish a video summarizing results.